Cyril-Grelier/gc_wvcp_cp/src/README.md

 Option `WVCP_M` regroups various flags that switch on or off different fragments of the model.
 Its value *must* be any subset of the following enumeration cases

-- `M_SORT` - if supplied, the model is adapted according to whether or not vertices are encoded in descending order of weights
+- `M_SORT` - if supplied, the model is adapted if vertices are sorted in descending order of weights
 - `M_CLIQUES` - if supplied, the modeling of each user-defined clique by a clique of binary disequality constraints is replaced with a single all-different constraint
 - `M_SR1` - if supplied, enforces symmetry breaking rule SR1 (Static Greatest Dominating Vertex rule)
 - `M_DR1` - if supplied, enforces symmetry breaking rule DR1 (Dynamic Greatest Dominating Vertex rule)